6 popular procurement methods & tips to choose suppliers

 Request for proposal is an open request a company makes to announce a project and solicits qualified contractors to bid for it.
 This method comes in handy in the procurement world when vendors and service providers propose their goods and services to a procurement team.

-Many organizations prefer this method, and governments always use them.
-It involves preparing a statement of work describing the needs the company wants to fulfill and the timeline for completing it.
+Many organisations prefer this method, and governments always use them.
+It involves preparing a statement of work describing the needs the company wants to fulfil and the timeline for completing it.
 It also advises bidders on how to prepare the proposals and the desired format the bid should be presented in, like the samples here.

 The vendor usually submits these requests in two separate envelopes: one for technical proposals and the other for financial proposals.
 The financial proposal is sealed and only opened after the technical proposal is approved or rejected.
 Request for proposals opens up the competition, helping companies get the best-fit supplier at the best price.